Protect yourself against Medicare Scams

-Medicare fraud is a serious issue that affects seniors around the nation.
-Not only can falling victim to fraud be expensive, but it can also compromise your health care benefits down the road.
-Discover the common signs of a Medicare scam, learn about ways to avoid Medicare fraud, and understand how to report a deceitful situation.
+Medicare fraud is a serious issue that affects people across the nation.
+Falling victim to fraud can be expensive and compromise your health care benefits down the road.
+Discover the common signs of a Medicare scam, ways to avoid them, and learn how to report a deceitful situation.

-To stop Medicare fraud, it’s in your best interest to familiarize yourself with what representatives are allowed to do.
-If you encounter someone who doesn’t follow the guidelines for Medicare health plans, you’ll know that you’re in the company of a fraudster.
+To stop Medicare fraud, it helps to start with what representatives are NOT allowed to do.
+If you encounter someone who doesn’t follow the federal guidelines for Medicare health plans, you’ll know that you’re in the company of a fraudster.
 Agents and people representing Medicare plans can’t do the following:

 - Arrive at your home uninvited for the purpose of selling a Medicare plan or product

-- Enroll you in a plan if you didn’t call and request enrollment
+- Enroll you in a plan if you didn’t request enrollment

 - Make you listen to a Medicare sales pitch in certain health care environments, such as an exam room or a pharmacy counter